Parañaque National High School: Junior High School Programs

-Senior high school programs
+Senior High School Programs

 The senior high school program is a program that spans from grades 11 to 12.
 The program was made as part of the K-12 program of the Department of Education.
 Students of the program are required to take core subjects which are universally taken regardless of strand; applied subjects, which are similar to core subjects but differ in instruction and workload based on the strand chosen; and specialized subjects, which are unique to a particular strand and cannot be taken by other strands.
 This program was introduced by the school during SY 2016-2017 and initially offered two tracks and nine strands, with three strands at the academic track and six at the technical-vocational livelihood track.
 This makes the school one of the earliest high schools in the city to implement the senior high school program.
 Two more strands, one for the academic track and the other for the technical-vocational track, were introduced the following year.
 One strand from the academic track was removed in SY 2020–2021 in order to increase the number of students in other strands.
+In SY 2025-2026, as part of the Strengthened Senior High School Program, the strand system implemented since SY 2016-2017 are phased out for the pathway system.

 Academic track

 This track focuses more on providing specialized academic subjects for students that may pursue higher education i.e., universities and polytechnics.
 This can range from the fields of business, humanities, or the sciences.
 Initially, the school only offered the ABM, GAS, and STEM strands as part of the academic track of the senior high school program during SY 2016–2017.
 The HUMSS strand was introduced a year later.
 Starting SY 2020–2021, the GA strand was no longer offered by the school in order to accommodate the other strands in increasing student numbers.
 Listed below are the strands that the school offers.
+In 2025, as part of the Strengthened Senior High School Program, the strands under the academic track will no longer be offered to incoming students as the pathways will be implemented in lieu of the strands.